White-crested turaco

-The white-crested turaco (Tauraco leucolophus) is a bird in the family Musophagidae, a group of otidimorphae birds.
+The white-crested turaco (Tauraco leucolophus) is a bird in the family Musophagidae, a group of African otidimorph birds.
 The white-crested turaco is native to riverine forest and woodland in a belt between eastern Nigeria and western Kenya.
 It is a common species with a wide range and the International Union for Conservation of Nature has assessed it as being of "least concern".

 Taxonomy

 The white-crested turaco was first described in 1855 by the German explorer and ornithologist Theodor von Heuglin.
 Genetic studies show that this species is closely related to the red-crested turaco (Tauraco erthrolophus) and Bannerman's turaco (Tauraco bannermanii), having diverged from them in the late Pliocene.
 At that time, climatic changes occurred which subsequently led to increasingly arid conditions, a decrease in forest cover and an increase in wooded savannah.
 The white-crested turaco maintained a widespread distribution, perhaps by adapting to new habitats, while Bannerman's turaco became restricted to montane habitats where the forest cover remained.